chriskpeterson/vuepress2/docs/writingsamples.md

 # Writing Samples

 My writing samples include current HP/Poly samples and older HPE samples.
 While my current work involves a lot of research, testing, and implementation, I'm not necessarily writing about complex subjects.
-I'd say that the main goal is to provide accurate information to ensure customers are connecting, configuring, and deploying their systems correctly.
+I'd say that the main goal is to provide accurate task-based information to ensure customers are connecting, configuring, and deploying their systems correctly.

 Poly documentation style guide dictates that all documentation is task-based.
 There are few in-depth explanations of technologies or functionality.
 For HPE, I worked on more complicated documentation for the HPE Synergy, Hyper Converged, and ConvergeSystems products.